Efficient model selection in switching linear dynamic systems by graph clustering: Computation vs. error trade off

 \section{Computation vs. error trade off}

-Consider a $p$-modal SLDS reduced to a $q$-modal SLDS using clustering.
-Let $u$ be the memory of past trajectories used by the SKF.
-In this scenario, the obtained computational saving by clustering is equal to running $u^p-u^q$ KFs.
-The computational cost of running an $n$-dimensional KF when the number of measurements is $m$ is $O(n(m^2)+n^2m+n^3)$.
-Therefore, the computational saving obtained by reducing the number of modes to $q<p$ is $(u^p-u^q)\times O(n(m^2)+n^2m+n^3)$.
+Consider a $r$-modal SLDS reduced to a $m$-modal SLDS. {For a MAP estimator, the computational saving by clustering is equivalent to running $r-m$ KF prediction steps}.
+For an MMSE estimator with order $u$ ($u$ is the memory of past trajectories used by the SKF), the obtained computational saving by clustering is equal to running $r^u-m^u$ KFs \cite{skf}.
+The computational cost of KF (prediction step) for a $z$-dimensional state variable is $O(z^3)$.
+Therefore, the computational savings obtained for {MAP and} MMSE KF{s} by reducing the number of modes to $m<r$ {are} {$(r-m)\times O(z^3)$,} and $(r^u-m^u)\times O(z^3)$, {respectively}.